mitchelljy/Trending-YouTube-Scraper/README.md

 # Trending YouTube Video Scraper

 Originally used to build [this dataset](https://www.kaggle.com/datasnaek/youtube-new) on Kaggle, which has about 6 months worth of trending YouTube videos on it.
 This script will scrape the most relevant information from videos that are currently trending on YouTube in a specified set of countries.
+You can find example output files in the output directory.

 ## Prerequisites